Best Android Apps 2026: 31 Must-Have Apps We Actually Tested (Free + Paid)

 Works offline: No

-Signal is end-to-end encrypted messaging — meaning only you and the person you are talking to can read your messages.
-Not even Signal itself can read them.
-It is not just for activists or journalists.
-It is for anyone who does not want their conversations mined for ad data.
+Signal is end-to-end encrypted messaging, meaning only you and the person you are talking to can read your messages — not even Signal can.
+It is not just for activists or journalists; it is for anyone who would rather their conversations not be mined for ad data.

-• Strongest encryption of any messaging app available
+- Strongest encryption of any mainstream messaging app

 11. LocalSend — Best Offline File Sharing